lit/lit.dev/packages/lit-dev-content/site/docs/components/properties.md

 <div class="alert alert-info">

-**Using decorators.** Decorators are a proposed JavaScript feature, so you'll need to use a transpiler like Babel or the TypeScript compiler to use decorators.
+**Using decorators.** Decorators are a proposed JavaScript feature, so you'll need to use a compiler like Babel or the TypeScript compiler to use decorators.
 See [Enabling decorators](/docs/components/decorators/#enabling-decorators) for details.

 </div>